danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 But there's a hidden cost to elegant abstractions in application code, especially on projects that will be maintained by multiple developers over many years.
 This post explores some code from a project I was maintaining, where a dynamic pattern made the codebase harder to understand and maintain, even though the code itself was technically correct and elegantly written.

 The example that follows is adapted from this project.
-Class names and other details have been changed so I can share them publicly, but the patterns and trade-offs illustrate are exactly what I encountered.
+Class names and other details have been changed so I can share them publicly, but the patterns and trade-offs illustrate what I encountered.

 ## Where Are the Callers?